 Creating a Nix Package from a Python Project

 Packing a Python project into a NixOS package is pretty tricky.
 There are a few things that you need to know to get it to work.
-I’ll walk through how I packaged a Python project of mine.
+I’ll walk you through how I packaged a Python project of mine.

 My project is a collection of scripts that I needed to run on a recurring basis.
-This post does not go into scheduling the jobs on NixOS it only goes over packaging the Python project as a Nix Package.
+This post does not cover scheduling the jobs on NixOS; it only goes over packaging the Python project as a Nix package.
 I wrote about scheduling jobs on NixOS using systemd in another post.

 Python Project Setup